-The American Advertising Awards, formerly the ADDYs, is the advertising industry's largest and most representative competition, attracting over 40,000 entries every year in local AAF Ad Club competitions.
-The mission of the American Advertising Awards competition is to recognize and reward the creative spirit of excellence in the art of advertising.
+The American Advertising Awards is the advertising industry's largest and most representative competition, attracting nearly 35,000 entries every year in local AAF competitions.
+The mission of the American Advertising Awards is to recognize and reward the creative spirit of excellence in the art of advertising.

-Conducted annually by the AAF, the local Ad Club phase is the first of a three-tier, national competition.
-Concurrently, all across the country, local entrants vie to win ADDY Awards—recognition as the very best in their markets.
+Conducted annually by the AAF, the local tier is the first of a three-tier, national competition.
+Concurrently, across the country, local entrants vie to receive an ADDY Award—recognition as the very best in their markets.
 At the second tier, local ADDY winners compete against winners from other local clubs in one of 15 district competitions.
 District ADDY winners are then forwarded to the third tier, the national stage of the American Advertising Awards.
-Entry in your local Ad Club competition is the first step toward winning a national ADDY.
+Entry in your local competition is the first step toward winning a national ADDY.

 Entering the American Advertising Awards supports the entire advertising industry, because the AAF and its local and district affiliates use the proceeds to enhance advertising through programs such as public service, internships, advocacy groups, advertising education, and consumer awareness.